Aschratt/opencv-depth-from-stereo/README.md

-# opencv-depth-from-stereo
-Demo app that computes disparity maps using different stereo matching implementations from OpenCV.
+# Stereo Matching and Depth Estimation using OpenCV